2 x 45-minute Periods

 Let students know they have around 20 minutes to build a prototype then present to the class in a showcase.
 Before you let your students get started, share another capability of Strawbees: movement.

-Present to your students the head of a Strawbee and slide a straw through.
-Insert a Strawbee on both ends of the straw to show how to keep Strawbees from sliding off.
+Present to your students the head of a Strawbee and slide a construction pipe through.
+Insert a Strawbee on both ends of the construction pipe to show how to keep Strawbees from sliding off.

 Show students how to make a friction lock with 3 one-legged Strawbees.